-- Additional lighting (no halogen lamps or light bulbs)
+- Lamps (no halogen lamps or light bulbs)

 What to leave at home:

-The following items are prohibited for safety reasons or due to the extraordinary stress they cause to our facilities.
-Please reference the resident Housing Contract for further details and the full listing of prohibited items.
+The following items are prohibited to ensure student safety in the Residence Hall or because of the extraordinary stress they cause to our facilities.
+Please refer to the Housing Contract for further details and the full listing of prohibited items.

 - Halogen lamps or bulbs

 - Unapproved upholstered furniture - Upholstered items must meet Boston Fire Safety codes for the Residence Hall and must be approved by Building Operations.
 Please send detailed information about the item and photos of the item (tags when possible) by August 1, 2018 to Building Operations vie email.
 Unapproved items will not be allowed in the Residence Hall.